Ohio Court Records

 Based on these requirements, individuals should find the Ohio court where the conviction took place.
 Approach the court clerk to obtain a copy of their rap sheet and application form for record sealing.

-After completing the application form with the help of a legal counsel, the applicant is expected to file a motion for sealing the conviction record.
+After completing the application form with the help of a legal counsel, the applicant is expected to file a motion to seal the conviction record.
 Filing to seal a non-conviction or dismissed case is free, but it costs $50 to seal a felony or misdemeanor.
-However, the offender may ask the court clerk for a poverty affidavit if they are unable to pay.
+However, the offender may request a poverty affidavit from the court clerk if they are unable to pay.

 Afterward, the court staff or probation department is tasked with investigating whether the offender is eligible.
 Mail notification regarding the hearing date will be sent to the offender and prosecutor.
 Before the hearing, prosecutors may object to the offender's motion via a written memorandum filed with the sentencing court.
 Hence, it is always better to hire an expert attorney for this purpose.

 The judge at the sentencing court typically makes the final decision on granting or rejecting a record sealing motion.
 The decision will be influenced by the evidence and arguments presented at the hearing.
-An Order of Expungement and Sealing of Record will be signed by the judge to show that the motion is granted.
-The order will be sent to approved agencies in charge of the record, mandating them to seal the records.
+The judge will sign an Order of Expungement and Sealing of Record to show that the motion is granted.
+The order will be sent to approved agencies in charge of the record, mandating them to seal the documents.

 What Crimes Can Be Expunged in Ohio